witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-git scss and scss imports Challenge: vid 26a
+git vid 26a: scss and scss imports Challenge

 GOALS